Create and issue an invoice

 How it works

 When customers sign up and pay for a subscription using Paddle Checkout, Paddle collects using an automatically-collected transaction and creates a subscription where the collection mode is automatic.
-This means that Paddle saves the payment method used and uses it to collect for future renewals and charges.
+The payment method used is stored internally for renewals and other subscription-related charges; it's only saved as a saved payment method if the customer opts in.

 Invoices work using manually-collected transactions.
-This means that Paddle sends an invoice that customers must pay themselves by wire transfer or using Paddle Checkout.
+This means that Paddle sends an invoice that customers must pay themselves by bank transfer or using Paddle Checkout.
 Paddle creates a subscription when an invoice is issued, and future renewals and charges send new invoices that the customer must pay manually.

 Invoice lifecycle